gaurav-patil/react-boilerplate-fully-explained/README.md

 ### package-lock.json

-Consider a dependency stated as "express": "^4.16.4".
+Consider a dependency stated as ``` "express": "^4.16.4" ```

 The publisher of this module (without using package-lock.json) would have express version 4.16.4 installed since they installed the latest version.

-If express has published a new version (4.17.x) by the time I download this module and try to install dependencies on it, I can download the latest version (due to caret symbol ^ as above).
+Assume express has published a new version (4.17.x) by the time I download this app (react-boilerplate-fully-explained) and try to install the dependencies, I download the latest version of express (due to caret symbol ^ as above).

-The problem with the above is that if version 4.17.x contains a bug, the user who clones this project later on and exexutes the npm install command will get this buggy 4.17.x version of express which might cause the project to not work as per our expectations.
+The problem with the above approach is that if version 4.17.x contains a bug, the user who clones this project later on and exexutes the npm install command will get this buggy 4.17.x version of express which might cause the project to not work as per our expectations.

 The same thing could happen in the production environment, and you’d have no idea why it was failing.

-If as developers, we want the user to install the packages with the exact set of versions as we, the developers had, thats when the package-lock.json file comes to our rescue.
+If as developers, we want our users to install the packages with the exact set of versions as we, the developers had, thats when the package-lock.json file comes to our rescue.

-This file makes sure that when we run the npm install command, the npm installs the exact version as in the package-lock.json file ignoring the package.json file. (thereby creating an exact replica of the node packages and their respective versions the developers had)
+This file makes sure that when our users run the npm install command, the npm installs the exact version as in the package-lock.json file ignoring the package.json file. (thereby creating an exact replica of the node packages and their respective versions the developers had)

 ### jest.config.js :-